colinmccormick/CarND-Advanced-Lane-Lines/README.md

 ![Vanishing point determination](./pipeline_examples/vanishing_point.png)

 Once I have the vanishing point, it's easy to determine the four corner points of the ROI; I set vertical limits on the ROI and calculate the horizontal positions that fall on the vanishing lines.
 Using those four points and the four corners of the ROI, I use cv2.getPerspectiveTransform() to determine the warping matrix (within the function calculatePerspectiveTransform() ).
 I can then apply it easily using cv2.warpPerspective().
+Below: image with ROI before transform (left); warped image (center); image after warping back (right).

 ![ROI before and after perspective transform](./pipeline_examples/roi_before_after_warp.png)